-On January 11 Denver City Council also unanimously approved the designation of one of the most intact William Langdesigned homes in Congress Park, the Stahl House at 1272 Columbine.
+one of the most intact William Langdesigned homes in Congress Park, the Stahl House at 1272 Columbine.
 As reported in the fall 2020 edition, Historic Denver prepared the nomination on behalf of the owners after identifying the building during Discover Denver survey work in the area.
 The owners had also previously completed their own research about the home, which they purchased from the second owner in the 1980s for use as a rental property.
 The home now has two units, and both the interior and exterior retains key Lang features.
 The house is significant for its architecture, its architect, and for the influence of John S. Stahl, a prominent business man and civic leader during Denver's early decades.
+It will join the Molly Brown

+House and Castle Marne as a carefully preserved example of Lang's work.

+WINTER 2021

+CURRENT PRESERVATION & GRANT PROJECTS

-It will join the Molly Brown House and Castle Marne as a carefully preserved example of Lang's work.
-SHF PROJECT UPDATES State Historical Fund Project Updates, by Shannon Stage, Preservation Coordinator In 2020 Historic Denver successful secured grants from History Colorado's State Historical Fund (SHF) for restoration and rehabilitation projects at partners sites across the city.
-Historic Denver manages the grant projects and provides technical assistance throughout each project.
+By Shannon Stage, Preservation Coordinator

+In 2020 Historic Denver successfully secured grants from History Colorado's State Historical Fund (SHF) for restoration and rehabilitation projects at partner sites across the city.
+Historic Denver manages grant projects and provides technical assistance throughout each project.

-$Roof\ Restoration\ at\ Althea\ Center\ (1955\ addition\ in\ the\ foreground).\ Photo:\ Shannon\ Schaefer\ Stage$ ALTHEA CENTER: ROOF RESTORATION The Althea Center for Engaged Spirituality (historically known as the First Divine Science Church of Denver) is located at 1400 Williams Street in the heart of Capitol Hill.
+ALTHEA CENTER: ROOF RESTORATION

+The Althea Center for Engaged Spirituality (historically known as the First Divine Science Church of Denver) is located at 1400 Williams Street in the heart of Capitol Hill.
 The Renaissance inspired building was designed by Jacques Benois Benedict and constructed in 1922.
 William Muchow designed the 1955 addition, which is in dire need of a roof restoration.
-As the world's first Church of Divine Science and the work of two top architects, the congregation is committed to preserving their building.
+As the world's first Church of Divine Science and the work of Roof Restoration at Althea Center (1955 addition in the foreground). two top architects, the congregation is committed to preserving their building.
 After successfully completing a SHF grant for work on the roof of the 1922 building in 2019, which included the upper terra cotta capped parapet, the need to restore the roof on the 1955 addition and other critical terra cotta elements became apparent.
 This past fall Spectrum General Contractors worked with Building Restoration Specialties to complete restoration of the terra cotta elements.
 Meanwhile, Spectrum and Academy Roofing discovered asbestos in the roofing materials and are working on a mitigation plan for the 1955 roof and entrance canopy expected to begin in late spring or early summer.
+MONTVIEW BLVD PRESBYTERIAN: MILLER CENTER WINDOW AND PLASTER RESTORATION